> Anne Briggs > Songs > Willie o' Winsbury

 “There was a lady lived in the west”, the first line of this song, introduces quite a number of different ballads.
 This one, in fact, is a version of Child 100; Willie O Winsbury.
 In some versions the young lady's lover is named Willie Winchberrie, in others, Johnny Barbary.

-It's of interest that a Donegal version of the song, recorded by Dr. Hugh Shields (Folk Ballads from Donegal and Derry [see below]) has the title John Barbour—the surname very similar to the one used by Robert Cinnamond.
+It’s of interest that a Donegal version of the song, recorded by Dr. Hugh Shields (Folk Ballads From Donegal and Derry [see below]) has the title John Barbour—the surname very similar to the one used by Robert Cinnamond.
 In England, through mishearing, the lover is Tom the Barber.

-Sweeney's Men—Andy Irvine, Johnny Moynihan and Terry Woods—recorded Willie o' Winsbury in 1968 for their first LP, Sweeney's Men.
+Sweeney’s Men—Andy Irvine, Johnny Moynihan and Terry Woods—recorded Willie o’ Winsbury in 1968 for their first LP, Sweeney’s Men.
+And Andy Irvine sang Willy of Winsbury on his 2010 album Abocurragh.
+He noted:

 English singers have called this Johnny Barbary or Tom the Barber, but from Somerset to Aberdeen its distinguishing feature is that the seduced girl's father—often, as here, the king—is so taken by the young man's looks that he forgives all.
 Cecil Sharp, publishing a West country version, suppresses this amiable but equivocal motif.
 Ah well.
 For those who care, this ballad is listed as Child 100.
 Johnny Moynihan adds his bouzouki to Anne's in the accompaniment.